opensquiggly/user-docs/030-self-hosted/04-digital-ocean.md

 ---
+weight: 40
 order: 4
 Title: "VM Install : Digital Ocean"
+description: How to install OpenSquiggly on a Digital Ocean droplet.
 ---
-# Overview of Installing on Digital Ocean
+## Overview of Installing on Digital Ocean

 We've provided a quick setup script that makes it easy to configure your disk space and install dependencies on a Digital Ocean Droplet.